PsCustomObject/PsCustomObject.github.io/_posts/2020-08-05-Active-Directory-Get-Report-Chain.md

 ## The problem

 One request we receive rather frequently is to create groups containing all users in a specific reporting chain.
-In other words groups containing all users reporting to *Manager 1* and all their direct reports recursevely.
+In other words groups containing all users reporting to *Manager 1* and all their direct reports recursively.

-While this kind of reports is usually available through any decent HR software, like *Workday*, getting this kind of infomraiotn out of Active Directory poses some unique challenges.
+While this kind of reports is usually available through any decent HR software, like *Workday*, getting this kind of information out of Active Directory poses some unique challenges.

 While we can get direct reports of a specific user via the *DirectReports* AD property like this